Skip to main content

 Nineteen

-Constable Mark Buchanan and Wallace visit the clearing when the remains of the goat are.
+Constable Mark Buchanan and Wallace visit the clearing where the remains of the goat are.
 Constables Denton and Greene are also at the scene.
-Constable Buchanan tells Wallace that over the last two months farmers have been reporting livestock going missing.
+Constable Buchanan tells Wallace that over the last two months, farmers have been reporting livestock going missing.
 Five goats or sheep have been found in that very wood, skinned and gutted.
 People have also reported that their pets have gone missing.
-Wallace says that he is going to visit Henry Dexter at Dexter Grange which is a mile away, to see if he has seen anything.
+Wallace says that he is going to visit Henry Dexter at Dexter Grange, which is a mile away, to see if he has seen anything.

 Twenty